kachkaev/traefik/docs/user-guide/docker-and-lets-encrypt.md

 - Always specify the correct port where the container expects HTTP traffic using `traefik.port` label.
     If a container exposes multiple ports, Træfik may forward traffic to the wrong port.
     Even if a container only exposes one port, you should always write configuration defensively and explicitly.
-- Should you choose to enable the `exposedbydefault` flag in the `traefik.toml` configuration, be aware that all containers that are placed in the same network as Træfik will automatically be reachable from the outside world, for everyone and everyone to see.
+- Should you choose to enable the `exposedByDefault` flag in the `traefik.toml` configuration, be aware that all containers that are placed in the same network as Træfik will automatically be reachable from the outside world, for everyone and everyone to see.
     Usually, this is a bad idea.
 - With the `traefik.frontend.auth.basic` label, it's possible for Træfik to provide a HTTP basic-auth challenge for the endpoints you provide the label for.
 - Træfik has built-in support to automatically export [Prometheus](https://prometheus.io) metrics